 To be able to measure and evaluate your brainwave patterns, you’ll be connected to EEG leads that will transmit information related to brainwave patterns to the computer software used for training.
 Following a preliminary baseline assessment to evaluate your resting brainwave states, the software parameters are set to optimize your brain’s potential.

 During a session, the software measures your brainwaves while providing audio and visual feedback via various animations and music to indicate when your optimal brainwave patterns are detected.
 Conversely, this feedback will stop when these brainwave patterns are suboptimal (potentially as a result of being distracted or daydreaming).
 Over the course of a one hour session twice a week, the client trains to improve their brainwave patterns and over time this causes the brain to shift into a healthier pattern of functioning.

 Who is a good candidate for Neurofeedback?

-Populations suffering from mental health conditions such as ADHD, Anxiety, Depression, and Stress may be good candidates for Neurofeedback.
-Optimal performance clients are clients that do not have a diagnosable mental health condition, but could benefit from being more calm, focused, relaxed, and alert.
+Populations suffering from mental health conditions such as ADHD, Anxiety, Depression, and Stress may be good candidates for Neurofeedback. but could benefit from being more calm, focused, relaxed, and alert.
 This includes students, executives, and athletes.

 Good candidates also include people who wish to improve their symptoms without the use of medications or in order to reduce their dosages.
 That is not to say that drug therapies should be avoided.
 Initially, drug therapies may be necessary as a short-term solution to reduce the severity of symptoms.
 Neurofeedback has been seen to produce long-lasting changes (See the Research section for more information).
 For those looking for a long-term solution without the constant use of medication, Neurofeedback training may be the best option for them.